Watershed 101: Why Salt Lake City's Snow Tastes So Delicious

 Off-road and cross-country travel by motorized vehicles is prohibited on trails that are not specifically designated for this use.

 Observing these few simple rules will ensure the people of Salt Lake have safe and high-quality drinking water.
 It doesn't take much to shred the shed, so please be respectful and cognizant of the rules.
 Fines are given to those found breaking watershed rules, so take the time to educate yourself, your friends, and your family to enjoy the Wasatch.
-Let's preserve it's beauty and integrity for all.
+Let's preserve its beauty and integrity for all.